JuneXll/E-Commerce-Back-End/README.md

 ## E-Commerce-Back-End
 ## Description
-A mysql database and application backend for an e-commerce site.
+MySQL database and application backend for an E-commerce site.
 Built using MySQL2, Express, Sequelize and dotenv.

 ## Table of Contents
 - [Installation](#installation)